ajitgoel/Notes/InterviewQuestions/DataStructuresAlgorithms/3-GraphsAndTrees.md

 ### What is a graph?

-A **graph** is a data structure that consists of vertices (or “nodes”) and links between these vertices, called “edges.”
-Edges can be directed or undirected, depending on the application.
+==A **graph** is a data structure that consists of vertices (or “nodes”) and links between these vertices, called “edges.”== Edges can be directed or undirected, depending on the application.
 Graph representations of data have many practical use cases; in social networks we can represent people as vertices and friendships as undirected edges, and for maps and GPS navigation, we can represent intersections as vertices and road segments as directed edges.

 Graphs are often implemented in one of two ways depending on your desired performance characteristics: